 Mutual respect is at the heart of our school values.
-Children learn that their behaviours have an effect on their own rights and those of others.
+Children learn that their behaviors have an effect on their own rights and those of others.
 All members of the school community treat each other with respect.
-We are lucky that our school is based on an ncreasingly diverse community and our assemblies explore stories and celebrations from an equally diverse range of religious and non religious worldviews.
-Our RE, PSHE, SEAL and PATHS teaching reinforce this in class.
+We are lucky that our school is based on an increasingly diverse community and our assemblies explore stories and celebrations from an equally diverse range of religious and non-religious worldviews.
+Our RE, PSHE, SEAL, and PATHS teaching reinforce this in class.
 Members of different faiths or religions are encouraged to share their knowledge to enhance learning within classes and the school.
 Children visit places of worship that are important to different faiths.
-Staff and pupils are encouraged to challenge prejudicial or discriminatory behaviour.
+Staff and pupils are encouraged to challenge prejudicial or discriminatory behavior.

 Read the government’s:

 The government has recently launched a new website, called educateagainsthate.com, https://educateagainsthate.com/ aimed at supporting parents, teachers and school leaders in implementing the Prevent Duty.
 There are some useful resources on the website including written advice and signposting to other organizations.